 Post-it notes – write the individual sounds on separate post-it notes.
 Say each sound individually and then bring the post-it notes closer together and blend the sounds together.
 Move your finger from left to right in one sweeping action to show how the sounds blend together while saying the whole word.

 Lego or Blocks – write individual letters on Lego or blocks.
-Choose the letters you need to build a word such as ‘milk’.
-Ask you child to say each sound individually as you place the blocks next to each other.
+Choose the letters you need to build a word such as ‘milk.’
+Ask your child to say each sound individually as you place the blocks next to each other.
 Then blend the sounds together by moving your finger from left to right in one sweeping action to show how the sounds blend together while saying the whole word.

 Segmenting Activities